NBDZ/dbnorm/README.md

 ```
 ## Instructions
 In this section, we breifly introduce the functions implemented in the *dbnorm* and explaine the expected outcome.
-Data to be uploaded must be normalized and scaled on the log2 to account for the high abun dance features (variables) by which technical heterogeneity might be overlooked.
+Data to be uploaded must be normalized and scaled on the log2 to account for the high abundance features (variables) by which technical heterogeneity might be overlooked.
 The input data must be in csv format with the independent experiments in the rows and the features (variables) in the columns.
 The `batch` levels must be frames in the first column.

 ##### *Upload your data ana call the package;*